 Steel Center is a school fully committed to maintaining a safe and rigorous learning environment for its students, which is free of distractions.
 Only individuals with official school business recognized by school administration may enter school property.
 Conferences, hearings, and/or meetings with administrators, teachers, and/or other personnel must be made in advance via formal request and administrative approval.
 Impromptu meetings will not be facilitated, unless operation schedules and time permit.
 Visitors entering Steel Center property should do so with a limited expectation of privacy, for the school is fully monitored by a comprehensive video surveillance system.
+Visitors are required to use our Raptor system by scanning their driver's license and obtaining a temporary visitors' pass through our Raptor system.

-All visitors, including recent graduates and all other alumni, must obtain visitor's passes from the appropriate office for which their business originates.
+All visitors, including recent graduates and all other alumni, must obtain visitor's passes from our Raptor system.
 Visitors are to abide by all codes and procedures governing Steel Center.
 Those who fail to abide by this provision may be cited and charged in accordance with applicable codes.
 The administration reserves the right to ask visitors to leave and/or to have them removed from school property by law enforcement upon discretion.